Characters: Fairy Tail Others

 - The Worf Effect: Despite being the ex-chairman of the council and supposedly being a powerful mage, he is easily defeated by a Dynamic Entry attack from Natsu.
 To be fair, it was a sneak attack and Natsu's strength has grown exponentially since Crawford's time as chairman, so its likely a case of Can't Catch Up or Villain Forgot to Level Grind.

 - Then he is unceremoniously killed off by Kyouka without ever fighting anyone, so this may be more a case of Informed Ability.

 One of the few members of the Magic Council who puts up with Fairy Tail's destructive antics.
 He is registered as one of the Ten Wizard Saints.
 "Siegrain" is actually an alias used by Jellal Fernandez to infiltrate and manipulate the council into helping him complete the Tower of Heaven.

-- Chick Magnet: In the anime, he's listed in Sorceror Weekly Magazine among the wizards most desirable as a boyfriend.
+- Chick Magnet: In the anime, he's listed in Sorceror Weekly Magazine among the mages most desirable as a boyfriend.

 - Evil Twin: Jellal is his, or at least that's what he says.

 - Expy: Of Sieg Hart, confirmed by Word of God to have been intentional Fanservice.
 Given his white robe, it's far more blatant than it is with Jellal.